alexjvr1/R.temp/SEddRAD.md

 1. No real difference between SE and SE + DE datasets

-2. 0.94 clustering seems optimal (based on Fig. 4 & 5)
+2. 0.94 or 0.95 looks like the optimal clustering threshold.